max-arshinov/eShopOnContainers/workshop/README.md

 # Worksop Steps

+## Prerequisites

-## 1. Run locally with Compound Rider Configuration
+## 1. Run all services using Rider Compound Configuration
 The compound run configuration is avaialble in `src/.run/All.run.xml`

 ### Issues